Warning: This is a long-ass read. Don’t have the time to read all the post now? Download it as a PDF here.

 #14: Add opt-in form on your 404 page

-Your 404 page doesn’t have to be the usual boring run-in-mill page often found online.
+Your 404 page doesn’t have to be the boring run-in-mill page often found online.

-New Museum does a pretty good work of trying to encourage their users to subscribe to their list.
+New Museum does a pretty good work of trying to encourage its users to subscribe to their list.

 #15: Use Pay-per-click